Home | Maple Syrup | Cabot, Vermont | Marshfield, Vermont | Documents | Links | Cabot Striped Bass Society

 |

-We ship syrup in USPS flat-rate boxes for $15.50 per box anywhere in the continental US.
+We ship syrup in USPS flat-rate boxes for $18.00 (or less) per box anywhere in the continental US.
 Each box will hold one gallon or more in various combinations of sizes.
-To order, send us an email at caleb@carpenterpitkin.com
+To order, send us an email at pitkincaleb@gmail.com

 .

-by industry standards – we tap only about 1000 trees – and we like it that way.
+about 2000 trees and we like it that way.

 Visit